inbravo/travel/june-2019/references/carry-list.md

 * Diamox for mountain sickness (250 mg).
 You can start taking few days before starting your trip
 * Electral (oral rehydration salt-ORS etc) pouches
 * Cold-cough-fever related medicines (d-cold, combiflame etc)
-* Indigestion/stomach related medicines (Norflox tz etc)
+* Indigestion/stomach related medicines (norflox-tz etc)
 * Quarter of dark rum, only if your believe in medicine power of alcohol
 * Antiseptic liquid and ointment for cuts and bruises along with cotton and bandage
-* Cloves/Elaichi, very effective in taste change
+* Cloves/elaichi, very effective in taste change
 * Chew gum and toffees

 ## Toiletries